Foster Care

 In most cases, yes.
 It is important to wrap children in the full family experience.
 But if it involves out-of-state travel, you must call your child’s caseworker in advance for approval.

-Can we ever adopt a child through foster care?
+Can I adopt a child through foster care?

-The first goal is to reunite children in foster care with their families when that is possible.
-However, if a child who has been in your home for some time becomes available for adoption, you can discuss your interest in adopting him or her with the caseworker.
-At that time, you will have to meet all of the regular requirements for becoming an adoptive parent.
-For information on adoption in general, call the Adoption Information Center of Illinois at 1-800-572-2390.
+The primary goal is to reunite children in foster care with their biological families.
+If reunification is not possible for a foster child in your care, you may discuss adoption with your caseworker.
+You will need to meet all the standard requirements for becoming an adoptive parent.
+For more information on adoption, please call the Adoption Information Center of Illinois at 1-800-572-2390.

 “Fostering isn’t easy, but it’s worth every second.”